-How, you ask?
+How did they turn out so round, you ask?
 I used a cake pop pan to bake the donut holes, and they baked perfectly round and moist!

 Glazed Chocolate Donut Holes